SentometricsResearch/sentometrics/docs/README.md

 ### _**Example 11:**_ comparing the three key approaches to the sentiment computation

-You can choose between three main approaches to do the lexicon-based sentiment calculation: only account for unigrams (_simple_), consider valence shifting in a bigrams perspective (_valence_), or consider valence shifting in a cluster of words around a detected polarized word (_cluster_).
+We offer three main approaches to do the lexicon-based sentiment calculation: only account for unigrams _(simple)_, consider valence shifting in a bigrams perspective _(valence)_, or consider valence shifting in a cluster of words around a detected polarized word _(cluster)_.
 Read the [vignette](https://ssrn.com/abstract=3067734) for more details!
 Here we demonstrate how to plot the different approaches for comparison.

 ```R
 library("sentometrics")